marovira/dotfiles/README.md

   [here](https://clang.llvm.org/get_started.html) to compile Clang with Visual Studio.
 Make sure that the build is **32-bit**.
 Once everything is compiled, just add the directory to the path and everything will work correctly.
+* Pandoc will require downloading it from [here](https://github.com/jgm/pandoc) and adding to path.

 ## Linux Make sure that the following are installed: